iamtrask/iamtrask.github.io/_posts/2015-08-07-anyone-can-code-lstm.markdown

 <p><b>Line 33:</b> This is the matrix of weights that connects our input layer and our hidden layer.
 Thus, it has "input_dim" rows and "hidden_dim" columns.
 (2 x 16 unless you change it).
 If you forgot what it does, look for it in the pictures in Part 2 of this blogpost.</p>

-<p><b>Line 34:</b> This is the matrix of weights that connects the hidden layer to the output layer Thus, it has "hidden_dim" rows and "output_dim" columns.
+<p><b>Line 34:</b> This is the matrix of weights that connects the hidden layer to the output layer.
+Thus, it has "hidden_dim" rows and "output_dim" columns.
 (16 x 1 unless you change it).
 If you forgot what it does, look for it in the pictures in Part 2 of this blogpost.</p>

 <p><b>Line 35:</b> This is the matrix of weights that connects the hidden layer in the previous time-step to the hidden layer in the current timestep.
 It also connects the hidden layer in the current timestep to the hidden layer in the next timestep (we keep using it).
 Thus, it has the dimensionality of "hidden_dim" rows and "hidden_dim" columns.
 (16 x 16 unless you change it).
 If you forgot what it does, look for it in the pictures in Part 2 of this blogpost.</p>